 Notice what almost everyone has missed.
 The reason for this hasty and temporary burial carried out by Joseph of Arimathea was because of the imminent arrival of the Sabbath and the Passover.
 The tomb they chose was one that happened to be “close at hand.”
 Mark implicitly agrees.
 He notes that it is late afternoon on the “day of Preparation” with the Sabbath drawing near (Mark 15:42).
 John further explains that this particular Sabbath was a double-Sabbath or “high day,” with the Passover also beginning at sunset (John 19:31; 18:28).

-It seems to me that the only likely possibility would be that Joseph of Arimathea provided the second tomb, as a permanent family place of burial, since he had asked for and obtained the right to bury Jesus.
+It seems to me that the most likely possibility would be that Joseph of Arimathea provided the second tomb, as a permanent family place of burial, since he had asked for and obtained the right to bury Jesus.
 He had the means and the influence and it makes sense that if he bothered to go to Pilate to get the body he would have seen that Jesus’ body was placed in a proper and permanent place.
 What that means is that the core of the “empty tomb” story might have an element of history to it as we would expect the body to be moved from the temporary location once the Sabbath was past–and that is precisely what all four gospels report.
 When Mary Magdalene goes early Sunday morning, even before dawn, to anoint the body and prepare it for burial she finds the tomb already empty.
-She expresses the obvious: “They have taken away my Master and I do not know where they have laid him” (John 20:13).
+She expresses the obvious: “They have taken away my Master and I do not know where they have laid him” (John 20:13), see “The Most Important Ten Verses of the Gospel of John.”
 Even though all four gospels imply the “missing body” is evidence of Jesus having been raised from the dead, that is clearly a later theological overlay to the core tradition–that the tomb was found empty.
-Here we go with either history or theology and I think we have to assume that the burial process Joseph of Arimathea took legal responsibility for, he must have completed.
+Here we go with either history or theology.
+I think we have to assume that the burial process for which Joseph of Arimathea took legal responsibility he completed.
 Regardless of faith in Jesus resurrection, or more likely for the early community, his “exaltation” to heaven, Jesus’ corpse would have been reburied in a tomb somewhere else in Jerusalem.
+See “Why People are Confused about the Earliest Christian View of Resurrection of the Dead.”